Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Results

 The vast majority ($\sim$ 99\%) of carbon is in the form of C$^+$, and thus $F_{\rm C^+}$ scales linearly with $Z^{\prime}$.
 Both $F_{\rm C}$ and $F_{\rm CO}$ scale super-linearly with $Z^{\prime}$, due to the effect of dust shielding in addition to the available carbon.
 Contrary to $F_{\rm H_2}$, $F_{\rm C}$ and $F_{\rm CO}$ are almost unaffected by the time-dependent effect as the C/CO conversions are only weakly affected by the over-estimated H$_2$.
 Therefore, the ratios $M_{\rm H_2} / M_{\rm CO}$ and $M_{\rm H_2} / M_{\rm C}$ still anti-correlate with $Z^{\prime}$, but not as much as what the steady-state H$_2$ model predicts.
 Interestingly, the ratios $M_{\rm H_2} / M_{\rm C^+}$ and $M_{\rm H_2} / M_{\rm C}$ both show a weaker dependence on $Z^{\prime}$ than $M_{\rm H_2} / M_{\rm CO}$.
 This indicates that they could potentially be viable tracers for H$_2$ at low $Z^{\prime}$, although a robust assessment requires information of the line intensities of these tracers, which we leave for future work.

 As $F_{\rm H_2}$ decreases with $Z^{\prime}$ while the SFR is insensitive to $Z^{\prime}$, we confirm that the cold gas reservoir can be dominated by atomic hydrogen at low $Z^{\prime}$ as demonstrated by previous work \citep{2012ApJ...759....9K, 2012MNRAS.421....9G,2016MNRAS.458.3528H}.
 Note that star formation occurs at $n\gtrsim 10^4 - 10^5\ {\rm cm^{-3}}$ which is above the H$_2$ conversion density.
 This means that even if the cold gas reservoir is dominated by atomic hydrogen, gas that undergoes runaway gravitational collapse will become molecular at some point before turning into stars.
-Therefore, our results would still hold even if we were to adopt an H$_2$-based star formation recipe.
+Therefore, our results that the cold gas reservoir is mostly atomic would still hold even if we were to adopt an H$_2$-based star formation recipe.
+We stress that this is the case only because we resolve the gravitational collapse up to very high densities.
+In cases where the H/H$_2$ conversion is unresolved (e.g. cosmological simulations), the H$_2$-based star formation recipe leads to inaccurate ISM properties and thus should not be used.

-The fact that the conversions for H/H$_2$ occur at lower volume and column densities than for C/CO leads to a natural outcome that CO does not trace H$_2$ perfectly, which is readily visualized in Fig. \ref{fig:loadmolmapsneq48}.
+The fact that the conversions for H/H$_2$ occur at lower volume and column densities than for C/CO leads to a natural outcome that CO does not trace H$_2$ perfectly, which is readily visualized in Fig.~\ref{fig:loadmolmapsneq48}.
 The H$_2$ gas that does not show a detectable CO emission is called ``CO-dark'', which by definition depends on the detection limit.
 However, since we do not perform radiative transfer to obtain the CO emission in this work, we instead use a threshold value of $N^{\rm obs}_{\rm CO}$ as a proxy of the detection limit.
-The left panel in Fig. \ref{fig:codark} shows the cumulative H$_2$ mass fraction as a function of $N^{\rm obs}_{\rm CO}$ at different metallicities.
+The left panel in Fig.~\ref{fig:codark} shows the cumulative H$_2$ mass fraction as a function of $N^{\rm obs}_{\rm CO}$ at different metallicities.
 Equivalently, this is showing the mass fraction of the CO-dark H$_2$ gas, $F_{\rm dark}$, as a function of the adopted threshold $N^{\rm obs}_{\rm CO,th}$.
 The time-dependent H$_2$ model is shown in solid lines while the steady-state H$_2$ chemistry is in dashed lines.
 The vertical black dotted line highlights our adopted threshold $N^{\rm obs}_{\rm CO,th} = 6\times 10^{14} {\rm cm^{-2}}$.
 This value roughly corresponds to a CO(1-0) line intensity $W_{\rm CO}$ = 0.75 K km s$^{-1}$, which is the CO sensitivity limit for recent observations of nearby galaxies \citep{2020ApJ...897..122L}, assuming $T = $ 20 K, $n = 10^3$ cm$^{-3}$ and a linewidth of 3 km s$^{-1}$.